VidaLay/MPU9250_Test_On_STM32F429/README.md

 ------------
 * Temperature and euler angle displayed on LCD
 * Measured data uploaded by serial port and CAN bus
-* Received data can be displayed graphically
+* Received data can be graphically displayed in PC
 * Power saving mode
 * Upload mode controlled by keys
 * Watchdog